gpbl/react-day-picker/README.md

 ### Main features

 * no external dependencies
-* select days, ranges, whatever with CSS modifiers
+* select days, ranges, whatever using CSS modifiers
 * easily change style and add content to days cells
 * display multiple months
 * ready for i18n, with moment.js or any other library